ForceANatur/restoration-mod-fans_addons/README.md

 # Changes:

 Vanilla units spawn across most factions.

-Marshal Shield always uses the `bravo` voicelines, regardless of faction.
+Don't like the look of them?
+Use a mod!

 Increased the volume of some voicelines.